 Kathi Inman Berens, Ph.D.

 Kathi Inman Berens teaches at the University of Southern California’s Annenberg School of Communication and is a Fellow at the Annenberg Innovation Lab, where she works on virtual classroom software and embodiment.
 She curates and researches electronic literature.
 She teaches and researches transmedia branding, communication interfaces and hybrid pedagogy.
+Before moving to Portland, OR in 2009, she was Associate Professor of Writing at the USC Dornsife College.

 Ph.D. in English, U. C. Berkeley